- If someone in your community suffers a sudden cardiac arrest tomorrow, how likely are they to survive due to rapid access to life-saving treatment?

 Cardiovascular disease is the leading cause of death in the nation and in Kentucky.
 Over 1,800 Kentucky residents die each year due to out-of-hospital cardiac arrest, which occurs away from advanced medical assistance.
 In many cases, sudden cardiac arrest happens in the presence of a family member or friend.

 How does a county apply for HeartSafe Community Designation?

 The number of heartbeats (points) required to become a HeartSafe Community depends on the size of your community (county).
 The larger the community, the greater the need and therefore the greater the number of heartbeats required.
 Heartbeats are allocated for a variety of activities to strengthen the cardiac Chain of Survival (see application).

 To become a HeartSafe Community a county official or representative must complete the application and mail or email it to the Kentucky Department for Public Health.
 The recognition is valid for a period of three years and is renewable through the application process.

-Communities receiving recognition will be entitled to two HeartSafe Community road signs (one 12"x18" and one 24"x30") promoting the community as a HeartSafe Community, a letter of congratulations from the governor and a news release.
+Communities receiving recognition will be entitled to two HeartSafe Community road signs (one 12"x18" and one 24"x30") promoting the community as a HeartSafe Community.